USAFA-ECE/ece382/docs/Assignments/lab16.md

 This part is the foundation of Deliverable 1 of the final project.
 ```

-1. Complete `Controller3` to impletement the finite state machine as shown below.
+1. Complete `Controller3` to implement the finite state machine as shown below.

     ```{image} ./figures/Lab16_FSM.png
     :width: 380